 The duty to safeguard apprentices from harm extends to preventing them from being drawn into extremism.
 This forms the statutory ‘Prevent duty’ (s.26 Counter Terrorism and Security Act 2015).
 It is important to note that ‘extremism’ covers a broad spectrum of beliefs which may include far-left, far-right, environmental, Islamist, pro-life etc. Not all extreme views are illegal however, and it is only concerning when someone is at risk of committing violence or criminal activity.

 Changes in behaviour, regular appearance or dress may (but not always) indicate a concern.
-If you are worried about an apprentice, you should always discuss your concerns with Salford University.
+If you are worried about an apprentice, you should always discuss your concerns with the University of Salford.

 Further information and guidance about the Statutory Prevent Duty Guidance along with access to a Prevent e-learning training package.